-- 3.1.1 2 trees will require pruning works to facilitate the development these are T4 and T5. - 3.1.2 The crowns of T4 and T5 both overhang into the footprint of the proposed garage.
-Crown lift T4 and T5 by 1 2m and crown reduce by 2m to facilitate the development.
-Do not prune beyond the boundary. - 3.1.3 All tree work must be carried out according to British Standard 3998:2010 Tree Work Recommendations. - 3.1.4 When appointing a tree surgeon, only properly qualified and experienced companies should be used, who have adequate Public Liability and Employer's Liability Insurance.
+- 3.1.1 3 trees will require removal to facilitate the development T3, T4 and T5. - 3.1.2 All tree work must be carried out according to British Standard 3998:2010 Tree Work Recommendations. - 3.1.3 When appointing a tree surgeon, only properly qualified and experienced companies should be used, who have adequate Public Liability and Employer's Liability Insurance.